 Things to do

 The full 2.6 kilometre circuit around the Lake takes around 1½ hours return.
 There also is the shorter option of the 20 minute return walk to the jetty that is wheelchair friendly.
 Don’t forget your camera and reward yourself with a coffee and some gourmet food at the Matheson Café afterwards.

 Turn onto Cook Flat Road in the middle of Fox Glacier village (this is well signposted).
 Travel 5 km along this road then turn right onto the side road to Lake Matheson.

-Fox Glacier and Lake Matheson Area in the ‘Walks, Tramps, Tracks and More’ section and.
+Lake Matheson Area in the ‘Walks, Tramps, Tracks and More’ section.